AdguardTeam/HttpsExclusions/README.md

 ## What does this repo contain?

-By default, Adguard doesn't filter websites of financial services and websites with important personal data.
+By default, AdGuard doesn't filter websites of financial services and websites with important personal data.
 This repo contains the list of excluded websites.

+Here is a detailed description of how it works: https://kb.adguard.com/en/general/https-filtering.

 If you want us to add any domain into this list, please create a [new issue](https://github.com/AdguardTeam/HttpsExclusions/issues/new).